 - The Parish, gathered as God’s people in worship, is called to renew and celebrate Jesus’ New Covenant in Word and Sacrament.

 - The Catholic School community is called to be a unique expression of the Church’s educational mission.

 What Happens on Covenant Night?

-Mrs. Kerr, our principal, and Fr.
-Doug, our pastor, greet the new students and families as they enter the school.
+Mrs. Kerr, our principal, greets the new students and families as they enter the school.
 We ask them to arrive first so they aren’t overwhelmed with the crowd of returning families.
 It also gives them more time to talk with the teachers.